Do I need to take CS 110?

 The difference between languages could make it difficult for you to jump into our demanding, programming-intensive CS 310.
 It's important to start out right, and not have to re-start later.
 Do not take chances when it comes to mastering the basic skills!

-If you doubt your programming skills, it may be best to begin by auditing or retaking CS 112.
-(CS 112 is now taught in Python.)
+If you doubt your programming skills, it may be best to begin by auditing or retaking CS 112 (which is taught in Python.)